sreehari-vr/notes/react.md

 For more reference [Read more](https://reactrouter.com/en/main/routers/create-memory-router)

-## Q: What is the order of life cycle method calls in `Class Based Components`?
+## Q61: What is the order of life cycle method calls in `Class Based Components`?
 A: Following is the order of lifecycle methods calls in `Class Based Components`:
 1. constructor()
 2. render ()